naholyr/doggybag/doc/amqp.md

 * `autoReconnect`: experimental option that enables automatic re-connection to AMQP server when it dropped.
 Not heavily tested but no drawback has been detected.
 Enabled by default.
 * `host`, `port`, `login`, `password`, `vhost`: connection information.
+* `resultsQueue`: queue where results will be written (read by scheduler, published by agent).
+* `jobsQueue`: queue where jobs will be written (read by agent, published by scheduler).

+Following options are kept for backward compatibility but you shouldn't use them anymore:

 * `writeQueue`: queue where data will be written (default is "results" for agents, "jobs" for scheduler).
 * `readQueue`: queue where data will be read ("results" for scheduler, "jobs" for agents).
 * `readRoute`: additional information for reading specific data, which will allow agents to read only jobs of their type